 Let me start by saying: I am a HUGE proponent of breastfeeding.
 I believe in it and support it 110%.
 I nursed my daughter for 16 months and my son for 14 months.
-There were many aspects of breastfeeding that I adored, like the bond it created between my children and I and the satisfaction I had in knowing I alone could nourish my child.
-But I will be the first person to admit that there were also a great number of things that I disliked about breastfeeding, and that almost made me give up on it altogether.
+There were many aspects of breastfeeding that I adored.
+Such as the bond it created between my children and me and the satisfaction I had in knowing I alone could nourish my child.
+But I will be the first person to admit that there were also a great number of things that I disliked about breastfeeding and that almost made me give up on it altogether.

-Before I was even pregnant with my first child, I had made up my mind that I would breastfeed and do it for as long as possible.
+Before I was even pregnant with my first child, I had decided that I would breastfeed and do it for as long as possible.
 I had no qualms about it; I thought it would be natural and easy, a wonderful bonding experience.
 You know, all those things you hear about breastfeeding.
 You can imagine my surprise and disappointment when breastfeeding didn’t go as smoothly as I had anticipated.
-In fact, my breastfeeding journey with my daughter was so challenging that I wanted to throw in the towel from the very beginning.
+My breastfeeding journey with my daughter was so challenging that I wanted to throw in the towel from the very beginning.
 I was completely dumbfounded that this thing that was supposed to be so wonderful and natural was absolutely NOT.
 I felt like a failure of a mother and like a broken woman.
-It was disheartening, to say the least.
+It was disheartening.

 Instead of giving up, though, I decided to open up.
-I talked with other moms, I did a LOT of research, and I poured out my concerns to my midwife and doula.
+I talked with other moms, did a LOT of research, and poured out my concerns to my midwife and postpartum doula.
 I was shocked to realize that I was not the only mama out there who felt disappointment and failure as a nursing mom.
-More importantly, I learned that I didn’t have to give up; there were ways of fixing what was wrong or working around the challenges I was facing.
+More importantly, I learned that I didn’t have to give up.
+There were ways of fixing what was wrong or working around the challenges I was facing.
 I can’t tell you how relieved that made me feel!

 It’s not always easy for mom.

 There are so, SO many things that can complicate a breastfeeding relationship for a woman.
-I, personally, had issues with oversupply which led to my kids gulping down too much air with their milk, causing a lot of tummy pain.
+I had issues with oversupply, which led to my kids gulping too much air with their milk, causing tummy pain.
 Many women also suffer from low supply, no supply, nipple and breast pain (if not cracked and bleeding nipples—not fun), engorgement, or flat or inverted nipples.
 I could go on and on.
 Here’s the thing: these issues are SO common and SO normal!
 Yes, they are challenging, but the good news is that there is almost always a way to work around them so that you can have a better, easier breastfeeding relationship.

 It’s not always easy for baby.

 Listen, if you think learning how to nurse a baby is hard, try it from the kid’s perspective.
 Believe it or not, the baby has as much to learn about nursing as you do.
-Baby has to learn how to latch correctly, suck efficiently, swallow without choking, stop when he’s full, breath and suck at the same time, etc. This is no cake walk!
-Even though baby does really well getting the nursing thing down on his own most of the time, there are many obstacles that can, and often do, get in his way.
+Baby has to learn how to latch correctly, suck efficiently, swallow without choking, stop when he’s full, breathe and suck at the same time, etc. This is no cakewalk!
+Even though baby does well getting the nursing thing down on his own most of the time, many obstacles can, and often do, get in his way.

-Both of my kids also had a dairy intolerance, so I had to give it up for about 9 months after each kid was born until he or she grew out of the intolerance.
+My kids also had a dairy intolerance, so I had to give it up for about nine months after each kid was born until they grew out of the intolerance.
 For a girl who loves coffee in her cream and covers everything in cheese, I can’t tell you how hard it was!
 But, for me, it was worth it to give up some things for a short time for my babies’ sake.
 I’d do it again in a heartbeat.

-Bottom line is that the business of breastfeeding is hard on your little one, too.
-There are going to be kinks that you will have to help baby work out in the beginning, but if you keep trying, there are not many issues that you can’t get treated or find a way to work around.
+The bottom line is that the business of breastfeeding is hard on your little one, too.
+There will be kinks that you will have to help baby work out in the beginning, but if you keep trying, there are not many issues that you can’t get treated or find a way to workaround.

 Not everyone is supportive.

-As natural as breastfeeding may be, unfortunately, not everyone in today’s society is as supportive of it as we mamas would hope.
+Unfortunately, as natural as breastfeeding may be, not everyone in today’s society is supportive as we mamas would hope.
 Our mother’s generation was bombarded with ads and propaganda telling them how much better formula was than breastmilk and that nursing a child was old-fashioned.
 Thankfully, all this misinformation has since been debunked, but the effect of the message it sent remains ingrained in some of that generation’s beliefs.

 Ridiculous as it sounds, young mothers all over the country are lectured, chastised, given the evil eye, even kicked out of establishments for doing nothing more than feeding her child.
-This type of behavior has given moms the (untrue and unfair) idea that there is something wrong or shameful about breastfeeding, especially in public.
+This type of behavior has given moms the (untrue and unfair) idea that breastfeeding is wrong or shameful, especially in public.
 Listen closely, mamas: there is nothing shameful or gross about feeding your child.
 You have the RIGHT to feed your baby when and where you see fit.
 Whether you use a cover or let it all hang out, nourishing your baby is top priority.
 Don’t let anyone shame you from doing what you need to do.

-I was lucky in that I can remember very few experiences in which I felt like someone was disapproving of my nursing in public.
-Many times I would use a cover if my kid would allow it, but often I didn’t have one handy or my child refused to eat with a blanket over his head (I mean, wouldn’t you?) or I was in a hurry.
-Every now and then I noticed someone staring with a “look” on his face.
-When I noticed it I either ignored the person or gave him my best “I dare you!” look.
+I was lucky because I can remember very few experiences where I felt like someone was disapproving of my nursing in public.
+I often would use a cover if my kid would allow it, but usually, I didn’t have one handy, or my child refused to eat with a blanket over his head (I mean, wouldn’t you?), or I was in a hurry.
+Every now and then, I noticed someone staring with a “look” on his face.
+I either ignored the person or gave him my best “I dare you!” look when I saw it.
 I was always left alone after that!

 Side effects may include . . .

 If you’ve done any research into breastfeeding, you’ve probably come across the articles discussing common ailments that can accompany it, such as mastitis and thrush.
-Both of these conditions, while awful and painful, are easily treatable and can be prevented (although some mamas have a hard time with recurrent bouts of both).
-One ailment that was a complete mystery to me (and a shock to find out I had it) was a little known condition called D-MER (Dysphoric Milk Ejection Reflex), in which nursing actually causes negative emotions that occur right before milk release and continue for several minutes.
+While awful and painful, both of these conditions are easily treatable and can be prevented (although some mamas have a hard time with recurrent bouts of both).
+One ailment that was a complete mystery to me (and a shock to find out I had it) was a little-known condition called D-MER (Dysphoric Milk Ejection Reflex).
+This is when nursing can cause negative emotions right before milk release and continue for several minutes.

-While D-MER does not affect most women (thank goodness), there may be other less joyful emotions that accompany nursing, especially in the early days.
-Worry, frustration, fear, guilt for feeling tired or resentful that your baby wants to nurse for the billionth time–all are normal feelings.
+While D-MER does not affect most women (thank goodness), other less joyful emotions may accompany nursing, especially in the early days.
+Worry, frustration, fear, guilt for feeling tired or resentful that your baby wants to nurse for the billionth time—all are normal feelings.
 Don’t let these temporary feelings deter you from continuing to breastfeed your little one!
-As you progress in your nursing relationship and as your baby gets older, it is highly likely that these feelings will subside and you will feel bliss, joy, awe and wonder in those quiet moments while you’re feeding your precious baby.
+As you progress in your nursing relationship and as your baby gets older, these feelings will likely subside, and you will feel bliss, joy, awe, and wonder in those quiet moments while you’re feeding your precious baby.